Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments: Visualization Evaluation

-We recruited seven participants (\autoref{tab:participants}).
-P1 and P2 were Hatchet users that we previously interviewed early in the design study.
-P3, P4, and P5 were all professionals at the same organization spread across three different software teams.
-P6 and P7 were PhD students focusing on HPC.
-Of the participants, only P4 said they were familiar with Kripke.
-P1 stated they were not familiar, though they were aware of it.
+\inlinehdr{Participants.} We recruited seven participants (\autoref{tab:participants}).
+P1 and P2 were the front-line analysts that we interviewed early in the design study.
+P3, P4, and P5 were all professionals at the same organization but in different software teams.
+P6 and P7 were PhD students in HPC.
+Only P4 said they were familiar with Kripke.
+P1 stated they were aware of it, but not familiar.

-Of the participants, P1, P2, and P5 are active Hatchet users, P3, P4, and P6 have some familiarity, and P7 had not used Hatchet before.
+P1, P2, and P5 are active Hatchet users, P3, P4, and P6 have some familiarity, and P7 had not used Hatchet before.
 P5 is an active Jupyter user.
-P1, P2, P4, and P6 used Jupyter regularly but in a limited enough fashion to need reminders of how to expand and run cells.
+P1, P2, P4, and P6 used Jupyter regularly but needed reminders of how to expand and run cells.
 P3 and P7 had only cursory knowledge of Jupyter.